mtahashahid/cloud-data-engineering/Data Scrapping Projects/00_used_cars_data_scrapping/README.md

 - The notebook targets `https://www.pakwheels.com/used-cars/search/-/featured_1/` and relies on the page structure.
 If PakWheels changes their HTML layout or CSS classes, the parser will need updates.
 - Respect the target site's `robots.txt` and terms of service.
 Add delays and backoff if running automated scraping to avoid being blocked.
 - The example SQL connection string inside the notebook is for demonstration.
 If you plan to upload to SQL Server, ensure `pyodbc` is configured and the appropriate ODBC driver is installed on your system.
-- Consider adding a `requirements.txt` or `environment.yml` to pin dependency versions for reproducible runs.

 Suggested next steps